ropensci-archive/Rclean/joss/paper.md

 ---------------------

-The software is currently hosted on Github, and we recommend using the `devtools` library @R-devtools to install directly from the repository (<https://github.com/ROpenSci/Rclean>).
+The software is currently hosted on Github, and we recommend using the `devtools` library [@R-devtools] to install directly from the repository (<https://github.com/ROpenSci/Rclean>).
 The package is open-source and welcomes contributions.
 Please visit the repository page to report issues, request features or provide other feedback.

 Discussion
 ==========

 We see promise in connecting `Rclean` with other clean code and reproducibility tools.
-One example is the `reprex` package, which provides a simple API for sharing reproducible examples @R-reprex.
+One example is the `reprex` package, which provides a simple API for sharing reproducible examples [@R-reprex].
-Another possibility is to help transition scripts to function, package and workflow creation and refactoring via toolboxes like `drake`
-@R-drake. `Rclean` could provide a reliable way to extract parts of a larger script that would be piped to a simplified reproducible example, in the case of `reprex`, or, since it can isolate the code from inputs to one or more outputs, be used to extract all of the components needed to write one or more functions that would be a part of a package or workflow, as is the goal of `drake`.
+Another possibility is to help transition scripts to function, package and workflow creation and refactoring via toolboxes like `drake` [@R-drake]. `Rclean` could provide a reliable way to extract parts of a larger script that would be piped to a simplified reproducible example, in the case of `reprex`, or, since it can isolate the code from inputs to one or more outputs, be used to extract all of the components needed to write one or more functions that would be a part of a package or workflow, as is the goal of `drake`.
 To conclude, we hope that `Rclean` makes writing scientific software easier for the R community.
 We look forward to feedback and help with extending its application, particularly in the area of reproducibility.
 To get involved, report bugs, suggest features, please visit the project page.